 Alternatively you could email the organisation to tell the sender about the problem and ask them to stop sending you marketing emails (remembering to keep a copy of any correspondence).
 You should allow them time to put things right.

 If you are not sure whether the email is genuine, or if it comes from an organisation you don’t recognise, you should avoid replying or clicking on any link as this might confirm your email is live and make you a target for more spam emails.
 You can report receipt of these emails to the ICO.

 What can I do if I’m getting unwanted marketing emails at my work email address?

 If the work email address belongs to a sole trader or unincorporated partnership, your work email address is treated the same as your home email address, and you can follow the advice above.

 The rules on email marketing are different if the marketing is being sent to a corporate email address.
 If you work for a corporate body (that is a company, Scottish partnership, limited liability partnership or government body), organisations are allowed to send marketing emails to your work email address without your consent.
 If you are receiving unwanted marketing emails to your work email address you may wish to use the unsubscribe option if the email you have received is from an identifiable and legitimate UK based organisation that you know and trust.
 Whilst the law doesn’t require organisations to stop sending marketing emails to corporate email addresses, many businesses will do so as a matter of good practice when they have received an objection or opt-out.

-If you have a personal corporate email address which identifies you, for example email@example.com, then you will have rights under the Data Protection Act.
+If you have a personal corporate email address which identifies you, for example [email protected], then you will have rights under the Data Protection Act.
 This means that you can write to the organisation asking them to stop any marketing to your work email address.
 When they receive your request they must stop sending you marketing emails as soon as they can.
-A suggested letter to send can be found here.

 What can I do to reduce the amount of spam emails I receive?